thoughtbot/laptop/README.md

 * Hub gem for interacting with the GitHub API
 * Homebrew for managing operating system libraries (OS X only)
 * ImageMagick for cropping and resizing images
+* Node.js and NPM, for running apps and installing JavaScript packages
 * Postgres for storing relational data
 * Qt for headless JavaScript testing via Capybara Webkit
 * Rails gem for writing web applications